Bay Conference

 The Bay Conference is a high school athletics conference made up of nine schools in northeastern Wisconsin, centering primarily around the Green Bay and Fox Valley metropolitan areas.
 The conference and its member schools are members of the Wisconsin Interscholastic Athletic Association.

 History

 1970–2007

 The Bay Conference was established in 1970 by charter members Ashwaubenon, Bay Port, Clintonville, De Pere, Marinette, Oconto, Oconto Falls, Pulaski, Seymour, and West De Pere.
 Eight of the original members of the Bay Conference competed previously in the Northeastern Wisconsin Conference, all with the exception of Clintonville (Mid-Eastern Conference) and Marinette (independent).1979 brought the addition of former East Central Conference member New London and former Wisconsin Valley Conference member Shawano, in exchange for Oconto and Oconto Falls, who would go to the Central Wisconsin Conference.
 In 1999, Clintonville left the Bay Conference to join the newly formed Valley 8 Conference.
-Of the ten original members, only Seymour and West De Pere have remained in the conference since its inception.
+Of the ten original members, only Seymour has remained in the conference since its inception.